We participated in the Azure study group [Co-hosted by Microsoft] [Beyond Study Group]

 There's so much to cover that I've had to summarize it all, so it's best to just take a look at the publicly available archives

-Watch the video here: Azure Infrastructure Reliability and Governance Has Evolved Over the Past Three Years [Beyond Workshop #29] - YouTube
+Watch the video here: Azure Infrastructure Reliability and Governance: A Huge Evolution in the Last 3 Years [Beyond Study Session #29] - YouTube

 Slides here: Azure Infrastructure Reliability and Governance